ietf-wg-cellar/flac-specification/flac.md

 `u(1)`                        | The pre-emphasis flag: 0 for no pre-emphasis, 1 for pre-emphasis.
 This corresponds to the CD-DA Q-channel control bit 5.
 `u(6+13*8)`                   | Reserved.
 All bits MUST be set to zero.
 `u(8)`                        | The number of track index points.
-Cuesheet track index points   | For all tracks except the lead-out track, a number of structures as specified in the [section cuesheet track index point](#cuesheet-track-index-point) equal to the number of index points specified previously.
+Cuesheet track index points   | For all tracks except the lead-out track, a number of structures as specified in (#cuesheet-track-index-point) equal to the number of index points specified previously.

 Note that the track offset differs from the one in CD-DA, where the track's offset in the TOC is that of the track's INDEX 01 even if there is an INDEX 00.
 For CD-DA, the track offset MUST be evenly divisible by 588 samples (588 samples = 44100 samples/s \* 1/75 s).